Deborah-Digges/pr-bot/README.md

 12. Choose `Let me select Individual Events` and choose the `Pull Request Event`
 13. Add Webhook
 14. Get Someone to Open a PR on your repository :-)

+## To self-host using Docker

+1. Install [Docker](http://docs.docker.com/installation/) and [Compose](https://docs.docker.com/compose/install/).
+OSX users can skip above two and install [Docker Toolbox](https://www.docker.com/docker-toolbox)
+2. Move to this directory, and run `docker-compose up web`.
+It will install all the requirements on the first run
+3. Follow steps 8 through 14 in the previous list.
+In the `Payload URL` section of the `Add webhook` page of your Github repo settings, add `<your-public-ip:5000|Public-URL>/v1/PREvent`
+4. For development purposes, you can use [Ngrok](https://ngrok.io) to set up a temporary local tunnel and make your local server accessible via a public URL.

 ## Configuration